 Take an Online Course

-Taking an online course on how to become a virtual assistant will help with all the necessities around starting and running your own VA business.
+Taking a Pinterest VA course online will help with all the necessities around starting and running your own VA business.

-Personally, I worked as a general VA before I niched down and became a Pinterest manager.
+Personally, I worked as a general VA before I niched down and became a Pinterest virtual assistant.

 Learn About Pinterest